Above: It’s been a year of introspection for many of us (a tad darker for some than for others depending on your

 Warning- Careful where you start: If I’d only bought Marcus Aurelius’s book – Meditations (which is the go-to reference for most people wanting to consider all things Stoic), I’d have given Stoicism the flick and be non-the-wiser.
-A big thinker and emperor of Rome Marcus undoubtedly was but he was no author, and his book/diary/journal was written in the language of the time which proved way too disjointed and convoluted for this student with the attention-span of a rummaging bower bird.
-But, on the way out, I did a quick internet search on Stoic philosophy and stumbled across a Yutube post by American author Ryan Holiday who has written several books on Stoic philosophy.
+A big thinker and emperor of Rome Marcus undoubtedly was, but his book/diary/journal was never written to be read by others.
+It presents more as a collection of personal aphorisms which – certainly initially – proved way too disjointed and convoluted for this student with the attention-span of a rummaging bower bird.
+But, on the way out, I did a Quick internet search on Stoic philosophy and stumbled across a Yutube post by American author Ryan Holiday who has written several books on Stoic philosophy.
 He presented their teaching as “ancient wisdom for everyday life,” which resonated with me.
 The guy’s prolific.
 He posts about the subject daily (I’m on his mailing list) and he frequently uploads to Yutube (here’s one of his clips:

 As you can see, his language and references are contemporary and relatable, and he’s seriously well-read on the subject (from what I gathered, he’s been making a living from studying and sharing Stoic philosophy for the best part of the past decade)

 Anyway, in his company (and now through five of his books and dozens of other books on Stoicism), I’ve studied the works of many of the Stoic heavyweights including Zeno, Seneca, Epictetus, Cato, and Cicero – I’ve even returned to Marcus Aurelius – each of whom continues to profoundly change my view of the world and my place in it.